anneb/wcs2png/README.md

 Service to transform the Dutch AHN digital surface model (DSM) WCS service to mapbox-gl compatible terrain DEM tiles

-The Dutch AHN serves a DSM as a float32 geotiff raster as a Web Coverage Service (WCS).
+The Dutch AHN serves a DSM as a float32 geotiff raster through a Web Coverage Service (WCS).
 These rasters cannot be directly handled in mapbox-gl.
 Mapbox-gl has support for digital terrain models encoded as RGB in PNG images.
 This service translates the float32 raster values into mapbox compatible PNG RGB values.

 ## Prerequisites
 * git
 * node 14+

-## Installatiion
+## Installation
 ```bash
 git clone this_repository
 cd this_repository